 How long does a delayed reaction last?

-Delayed reactions to allergy shots usually last for a couple of hours or a few days.
+Delayed reactions after allergy shots usually last for a couple of hours or a few days.
 However, in rare cases, you may experience symptoms that last for up to two weeks.
 If your symptoms are severe or if you’re having trouble breathing, call 911 or go to the nearest emergency room.

 - Avoid strenuous activity before and after the shots